bluepra/Teeko_Game/README.md

 ## Rules:
-The game starts with either you or the AI playing the first move.
-Both players have 4 pieces each (putting down one piece at a time).
-Once both players each have their 4 pieces down, you are allowed to only move your pieces (to an adjacent, empty cell).
+The game starts with either you or the AI playing the first move.\Both players have 4 pieces each (putting down one piece at a time).\Once both players each have their 4 pieces down, you are allowed to only move your pieces (to an adjacent, empty cell).

 ## Objective:
 First player to get their 4 pieces in a horizontal, vertical, diagonal, or diamond configuration, wins!

 ## Credits:
 AI Bot made in CS 540 class.
-GUI made in winter break as side project.// AI Bot made by - Prannav Arora//
+GUI made in winter break as side project\
+AI Bot made by - Prannav Arora\
 GUI made by - Prannav Arora, Ryan Almizyed